maziac/DeZog/design/ZxNextInterface.md

 The baudrate is connected to the video timing.
 This needs to be taken into account when setting the baudrate.
 Unfortunately there is **no interrupt connected to the UART**.
 I.e. it is required to poll it.

+Nowadays it is also possible to put the UART on pins 7 (Tx) and 9 (Rx) of the joystick port.
+I.e. no need for soldering or even to open the case.
+Drawback is only that the joystick are not usable anymore.

 # Break